Delta Interagency Invasive Species

 The DIISC Team has implemented or sponsored multiple projects to strengthen communication and collaboration among organizations involved in invasive species management in the Delta.

 Delta Invasive Species Symposium

-DIISC Team members and speakers from the 2015 Symposium on Invasive Aquatic Vegetation co-authored a review article that was published in San Francisco Estuary & Watershed Science in December 2017.
+DIISC Team members and speakers from the 2015 symposium co-authored a review article that was published in San Francisco Estuary & Watershed Science in December 2017.

 Investigations of Restoration Techniques That Limit Invasion of Tidal Wetlands

 In 2017, UC Davis received $107,655 from the Sacramento-San Joaquin Delta Conservancy’s Proposition 1 Grant Program to investigate restoration techniques to limit invasion of tidal wetlands.
 The project identifies improved methods for tidal wetland revegetation that reduce invasion by non-native plants at Dutch Slough.
 The DIISC Team identified this project as a research priority in 2015 and participated in the grant proposal development.